bu3alwa/simple-blog/README.md

 Simple blog webapp designed to run with two different languages (python, ruby).
-This webapp is in no way meant to be secure.
-It is just a protype and a proof of concept.
+This webapp is just a protype and a proof of concept it is not meant for production environmnet.

 <h3>Python webapp Dependencies:</h3>
 <ul>